Portugal 2027

 Dinner: Taberna da Rua das Flores — arrive by 7pm (no reservations).
 Petiscos and wine to settle into Lisbon.

-Day 6 — Thursday: Sintra Day Trip
+Day 6 — Thursday, May 28: Sintra or Cascais Day Trip

-Sightseeing: Pena Palace — buy timed entry online the day before.
+Option A — Sintra: Train from Rossio Station (~40 min, ~€2.30 each).
+Pena Palace — buy timed entry online the day before.
 Quinta da Regaleira — mysterious gardens, initiation well.
+Lunch in Sintra town.
+Return mid-afternoon.

 Dinner: Alma (Chiado) — Michelin tasting menu.
 The splurge dinner of the Lisbon leg.
 Reserve 4–6 weeks ahead.

-Day 7 — Friday: Lisbon — Alfama, Belém, Final Dinner
+Day 7 — Friday, May 29: Lisbon — Alfama, Belém, Final Dinner

 Morning: Walk Belém — Jerónimos Monastery (book tickets online), Torre de Belém, riverside.